-Most insurance account managers gain one of the industry's professional qualifications, if they have not done so already in a previous role.
-The Advanced Diploma in Insurance is the starting point for many graduates as it provides a comprehensive overview of insurance and is offered by the Chartered Insurance Institute (CII).
+You will usually work towards one of the industry's professional qualifications, if you haven't done so already in a previous role.
+The Advanced Diploma in Insurance is the starting point for many graduates, as it provides a comprehensive overview of insurance.
+The qualification is offered by the Chartered Insurance Institute (CII).

-Graduates on the Lloyd's Graduate Programme will undertake the CII Diploma in Insurance as part of their training.
-This two-year programme provides a broad understanding or roles within insurance and includes four six-month placements as well as a range of technical and interpersonal skill workshops.
+Graduates on the Lloyd's Graduate Programme take the CII Diploma in Insurance as part of their training.
+This two-year programme provides a broad understanding of roles within insurance and includes four six-month placements.

 Some account managers take other related qualifications in areas such as sales technique and people management.
 Courses are offered by many organisations including The Chartered Institute of Marketing (CIM) and the ISM.

 Continuing professional development (CPD) is essential throughout your career.
-The CII runs a CPD scheme, which is required of all qualified members.
+The CII runs a CPD scheme for all qualified members.
 Regular in-house training is followed by all insurance account managers.

-With experience and a good performance record, it is possible to move into a senior account manager role, perhaps with greater responsibility for monitoring and meeting targets.
+With experience and a good performance record, you can move into a senior account manager role, perhaps with greater responsibility for monitoring and meeting targets.